Table of Contents

 Customer Relationship Management

 In business projects, the project manager must maintain a good working relationship with the customer, whether external or internal.
 Managing customer demand is an integral part of this – not in a misleading way, but in a straightforward and accessible manner.
 The customer needs to know what is realistic in developing the product and what is not.
-The customers always like to be kept informed about how the project is going and whether you, as the project manager, are responding to issues in the most effective way.
+Customers always like to be kept informed about how the project is going and whether you, as the project manager, are responding to issues in the most effective way.

 Communicating with management about project problems and whether the client is satisfied and quiet or frustrated and likely to worsen is an integral part of managing the customer relationship.
 This area of performance, like many other skills, negates the sacred cow project management mentality.
 It entails monitoring consumer complaints, and they must be managed to the customer’s satisfaction.